Recipe Overview

 Notes

-- Flavor Variations: Substitute lime or lemon juice for some of the water.
+- Flavor variations: Substitute lime or lemon juice for some of the water.
 Substitute plain yogurt for the olive oil for an oil-free version.
 Tahini can be substituted for the olive oil if you prefer.
 Instead of, or in addition to the green onions, add chopped cilantro or parsley.
 Omit or increase garlic.
 Omit or increase hot sauce.

 Nutrition